wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

     - So we'll have to cycle through the players in the game to determine this FIRST
     - Should always be a player who is in the current game or something went really wrong before this method.
     - Army modifications occur before output as well
-- player object (Pointer):
+- player object(s) (Pointer):
   - A null pointer (can't set, Martin's rules)
   - A pointer to the true object
-    - Need to add this territory to a player's collection of owned territories
+    - Need to add this territory to the attacking player's collection of owned territories
+    - Need to remove this territory from the defending player's collection of owned territories
     - Cards cannot be properly used to award the 2 army bonus for owning a territory otherwise

 Output: